XRPLF/xrpl-dev-portal/content/references/protocol-reference/transactions/transaction-types/accountset.md

 The `TransferRate` field specifies a fee to charge whenever counterparties transfer the currency you issue.
 See [Transfer Fees](transfer-fees.html) for more information.

 In `rippled`'s WebSocket and JSON-RPC APIs, the transfer fee is represented as an integer, the amount that must be sent for 1 billion units to arrive.
 For example, a 20% transfer fee is represented as the value `1200000000`.
 The value cannot be less than 1000000000.
 (Less than that would indicate giving away money for sending transactions, which is exploitable.)
 You can specify 0 as a shortcut for 1000000000, meaning no fee.

+## NFTokenMinter

+To remove an authorized minter, set `ClearFlag` to 10 (asfAuthorizedNFTokenMinter).

 <!-- SPELLING_IGNORE: TransferRate -->